PyLore/PyLore/README.md

-Hi I like to code in python<3
+Hi I like to code in python mostly<3

 Discord: lore#1337